csvpath/csvpath/README.md

 # Matching
 The match part is also bracketed.
-Matches have space separated components that are ANDed together.
+Matches have space separated components or "values" that are ANDed together.
 A match component is one of several types:
 <table>
 <tr>
 <td>Type</td>